 "Bringing some of these suggestions to a supervisor or HR — and making your argument from an engagement and retention standpoint (which enhances a company's bottom line) — should help an employee’s case for reaping any available rewards," Moakley said.

-While some HR policies are typically inflexible, companies might actually be willing to bend the rules a bit this year.
+While some HR policies are typically inflexible, companies might actually be willing to bend the rules a bit right now.

 "Many employees won’t be able to use their PTO or vacation days this year.
 A company may choose to make exceptions to their current PTO/vacation leave policies and allow employees to roll over a higher portion of their accumulated days into the next fiscal year," Moakley said.

-If you're not sure what type of benefits you can realistically request, it helps to research your company's competitors to see what they offer before you make your case to your employer.
+If you're not sure what type of benefits you can realistically request, it helps to research your company's competitors to see what they offer before you make your case.
 Here's a quick cheat sheet with a few additional perks you can consider requesting:

 - Loan repayment